 See the digital studies website for current courses as well as courses offered in the upcoming semester.

 The Capstone Project

-The capstone project may be completed in a major capstone course, a senior thesis (including honors theses), advanced-level course work in the major, or in a directed study course.
-The capstone project must be completed with the consent of the instructor as noted on the signed approval form submitted to the digital studies advisor.
+The capstone project may be completed in a major capstone course, a senior thesis (including honors theses), advanced-level course in the major, or in a directed study course.
+The capstone project must be completed with the consent of the instructor and approved by the digital studies advisor.
 The project can be a written thesis that includes reporting on a community interaction such as conducting interviews as part of the research; a research project that yields a grant proposal or submitted research paper or article; a business project; a media campaign; an art piece that is publicly exhibited; or the public exhibition of a collection of cultural or artistic pieces.
 After the project is completed, it must be deposited with digital studies, and a short reflective assignment completed.

-Students must declare their intent to pursue the certificate as approved by the digital studies advisor.
+Students must declare the certificate by meeting with the digital studies advisor.
 Students must maintain a minimum grade point average of 2.0 within the certificate curriculum.
 No courses graded on a pass/fail or credit/no credit basis may be counted toward the certificate requirements.
 Students must notify the digital studies advisor once they enroll in the course they plan to use to complete their capstone requirement, to assure that the certificate will be noted on their transcript.
 The certificate will be awarded at the time of graduation.